muratk5n/thirdwave/en/README.md

 ---

-Almera is the CEO of Snam.
+Alvera is the CEO of Snam.
 Shared one vid of him previously talking about their H2 pipeline work.

 [[-]](https://youtu.be/sZlHFKaKJU0?t=273)